c-blake/kslog/README.md

 messages by altering `maxLevel` than looking at a big list of examples.
 `grep '\<P[67],F[0-9]' /var/log/msgs` does just that.
 Personally, I keep all priority levels, but retention also makes it easy to grep for important things, too.
-I think dropping these fields harkens to disk space concerns long since past.
+I think dropping these fields (and calendar years!) harkens to disk space concerns long since past.

 Personally, I only do this every several years or so, but if disk space in `/var/log/` is at a premium (a bad idea, but sometimes things happen), you